Brad Rowe (actor): Public policy work

 Rowe advocated for same-sex marriage rights during the California Proposition 8 campaign in 2008.

-He spent 10 years teaching and volunteering at Chrysalis in Los Angeles.
 In the early 2010s, Rowe worked in educational policy for the United Way of Greater Los Angeles, organizing HomeWalk, an event that raised money to fight homelessness.

 Rowe graduated with a master's degree in public policy (MPP) from the UCLA Luskin School of Public Affairs in 2013.
 He was awarded the Ann C. Rosenfield Fellowship in Education Policy by the United Way of Greater Los Angeles.

 Until 2017, Rowe was the managing director of BOTEC Analysis, a public policy research and consulting firm based in Los Angeles, and a contributor to the Crime and Justice Program at New York University's Marron Institute of Urban Management.

 Personal life

 Rowe and Lisa Fiori were married in 1999.
 They have a son named Hopper.